hiten-ux/mazon-sql-queries/README.md

 ## 🗂️ Dataset

+📦 **Full dataset (MySQL dump):** the Kaggle link is in [`Analysis/Raw File`](Analysis/Raw%20File)

-Public Olist Brazilian E-Commerce dataset, structured into a MySQL schema with the following tables:
+Based on the public Olist Brazilian E-Commerce dataset, structured into a MySQL schema with the following tables:

 - `customers`
 - `orders`